LibCrowds/docs/docs/collections/annotations.md

-    Once projects are underway and Annotations are being stored the AnnotationCollection IRIs generated on this page should not normally be changed, especially without not first migrating the data in the original AnnotationCollection.
+    Once projects are underway and Annotations are being stored the AnnotationCollection IRIs generated on this page should not normally be changed, especially without first migrating the data in the original AnnotationCollection.